austozi/selfhosted/freshrss/README.md

 ```
 #### Setting up fail2ban

-The following steps are designed to be used with a SWAG container as the reverse proxy.
-Fail2ban is implemented by default in the SWAG image, but needs to be configured for FreshRSS.
+The following steps will configure fail2ban in a SWAG container as the reverse proxy.

 1. [Configure](https://github.com/austozi/selfhosted/wiki/Make-container-log-remote-IP) the container to log the IP address of the remote client rather than the reverse proxy.
 2. Create a fail2ban filter for FreshRSS at /path/to/swag/config/fail2ban/filter.d/freshrss.local: